|

 has many applications in electronic circuits because it permits

 electricity to flow through it in only one direction.
+In

 the 1950s, when transistor radios first appeared, the most common